For One Black Woman, the Opportunity Gap Means A Lifetime Loss of Nearly $1M

 Ask yourself if there are changes you can make in any of these areas:

-When you start dismantling the root causes and redefine business practices, you’ll create more opportunities for people of color to get in the door, get paid fairly once they’re there, and move into leadership positions.
+When you dismantle the root causes and redefine business practices, you create more opportunities for people of color to get in the door, get paid fairly, and move into leadership positions.
 And as we talk about in our report, that’s how you “turn a vicious cycle into a virtuous cycle.”

 Keep the conversation going